-B. Regional Meet Time Schedule:
+B. Regional and Sectional Meet Time Schedules:

-All Local Managers will schedule Regional meets on Saturday, October 24, between the hours of 9:00 a.m. and 4:00 p.m.
+All Local Managers will schedule regional meets on Saturday, October 23, and sectional meets on Saturday, October 30 between the hours of 10:00 a.m. and 3:00 p.m.
 In some instances, where courses are at a premium, special circumstances or if a dual meet is being conducted, managers can request a waiver in the starting time of their meet by contacting kgarber@ihsa.org.
-Additional unauthorized Timed or Un-Times races are not permitted the day of the Regional Meet.
+Additional unauthorized Timed or Un-Times races are not permitted the day of the Regional or Sectional Meet.